Artist

 How much does Linkin Park make in a year?

-Linkin Park is modeled at $4.4M-$14M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Linkin Park is estimated at $4.4M-$14M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Linkin Park still make money?